The quadric flat torus theorem: Isometric Flats

-\begin{defn} Let $\flat$ denote the standard square tiling of the Euclidean plane.
+\begin{defn} Let $\flat$ denote the standard square tiling of the Euclidean plane, and let $X$ be a quadric complex.
 A \emph{flat in $X$} is an isometric embedding $\flat\to X$.
-A map $\flat\to X$ is \emph{locally minimal} if every restriction to the combinatorial neighborhood of a vertex or an edge is a minimal disc diagram.
+A map $\flat\to X$ is \emph{locally minimal} if every restriction to the combinatorial neighborhood of an edge is a minimal diagram.
 A map $\flat\to X$ is \emph{locally isometric} if every restriction to the combinatorial neighborhood of a vertex is an isometric embedding. \end{defn}

+Later in this section (\Thmref{localtoflat}) we will prove that locally minimal, locally isometric, and isometric embedding are equivalent conditions for a map $\flat\to X$.